Anjali-khasa/is7332025/data-mining-project-repo/semester_project/readme.md

 ## 6. Features Used
 - a.
 Raw Market Features: Open, High, Low, Close, Volume
 - b.
 Target Variables: target_next_close
-- c.
-Engineered (planned for LSTM): moving averages, RSI, volatility indicators, lagged features

-## 7. Models Used
+## 7a.
+Models Used
 - a.
 Ridge Regression (Baseline): Predicts target_next_close; Simple, interpretable, and performs reasonably well on structured data.
 - b.
-Models in progress:
-   - LSTM (Long Short-Term Memory): For sequential pattern learning across historical prices
+LSTM (Long Short-Term Memory): For sequential pattern learning across historical prices

-   - XGBoost (Xtreme Gradient Boosting)
+## 7b.
+Forecasting
+- Forecasted the close price for the next 5 days.

-## 8. Future Scope
+## 8. Future Scope for self-learning
 Try different architectural models, may include but not limited to:
 - Autoencoders: For feature compression or anomaly detection
 - Transformer Networks: For attention-based time-series modeling across multiple assets
 - Ticker Embedding: To incorporate ticker identity directly into the model
+- Sentiment analysis to study the impact of news on the volatility of the share price.

 ## 9. Goal
-To build an pipeline that ingests historical market data, learns both general and ticker-specific behavior, and outputs next-day price predictions with explainability and scalability.
+built the pipeline that ingested historical market data, learns general and ticker-specific behavior, and predictions/forecast next 5 day close price.